RSGDATA/GCMS/symphony-portal/GITHUB_PAGES_DEPLOYMENT.md

 3. Check **Allow GitHub Actions to create and approve pull requests**
 4. Save

+### 4. Custom Domain Configuration
+The CNAME file has been added to configure the custom domain:
+- **Domain**: `greenvillechambermusicsociety.org`
+- **CNAME file**: Located in `public/CNAME` and automatically included in build

-### 4. Monitor Deployment
+### 5. Monitor Deployment
 1. Go to the **Actions** tab in your repository
 2. You should see a workflow run called "Deploy Next.js to GitHub Pages"
 3. Click on it to monitor the build and deployment process
-4. Once complete, your site will be available at: `https://rsgdata.github.io/GCMS/`
+4. Once complete, your site will be available at: `https://greenvillechambermusicsociety.org/`

 ## What Changed